bq/robopad-plusplus/README.rst

 Right now, the type of robot that you can choose are the printbots designed in the Bq company or whichever robot with an Arduino board.

 You can use a 3D printer to create your printbot (Pollywog, Beetle and Rhino).
-You can find the printable parts and the code of each one in http://diy.bq.com/printbots/ (the code in the web is not available yet).
+You can find the printable parts and the code of each one in http://diwo.bq.com/tag/printbot/

 You can use the generic robot controller if you create your own robot with its own Arduino code or if you wants to add more functionality to the other ones, through the buttons 1 to 6.